7digital/7d-feedmunch/CONTRIBUTING.md

 make their way into our respective projects and will stimulate a thorough discussion of any larger refactorings.

-There is an internal 7digital api-wrapper google group you can join that will send you notifications of any changes to the project.
-We welcome you to join and pariticipate in discussions and reviews of our pull requests. :)

-Usually someone will review your changes within a couple of hours.
-If not, prod Greg, someone from the web or locker teams and we will have a look as soon as we can.

 ### Guidelines for creating a pull request and notes on style

 Following these guidelines will make it much easier for us to appraise and